ryanw-mobile/giphy-trending/README.md

 * Fix sharedTest (now testFixtures) folder
 * UI to be rewritten in Jetpack Compose (Major rework)
-* UI test / Integration tests (on hold due to the Jetpack Compose plan)
+* UI test, integration tests, screenshot tests - after migrating to Jetpack Compose
 * Paging - I argued with Greg previously, but finally I agreed that this should be a standard setting for a mid/large size App.